 With all three parts installed, and everything function tested, it was time to hit the range.
 The trigger felt better in pretty much every way.
 That mushy plastic shoe won’t be missed at all.
 In its place, the aluminum Victory trigger has hardly any pre-travel, and breaks nice and crisp around 3 pounds.
 Reset is short, and there is very little overtravel.
 As much as I would have liked to adjust the trigger a bit more, I’m sure it would compromise reliability to tighten up the travel any further.
 A polymer-framed rimfire just can’t be held to very high tolerances.

 Turns out the trigger was just fine when shooting vs dry firing anyway.
 If hitting steel at speed is your jam, this is the way.
 A good reminder that sitting at a bench and testing a pistol trigger isn’t the same as doing mag dumps.
 We ran some cheap bulk ammo through it, and it cycled just fine with no more extraction issues.
 Which is great, because that trigger now has such a narrow range that we can shoot much faster.
-And no more worries about getting pulled a bit off target by that awful OEM trigger.
+You won’t worry about the awful OEM trigger pulling you off target anymore.

 Conclusion